apc-mhs/seniormap/README.md

 2. Create an entry for the student submission spreadsheet you created previously in the 'Year Data' sheet (Senior Map/Shared Data/Year Data).
 Mimick the existing entry cells and paste the datasheet URL next to the year you created.
 3. In the same spreadsheet, create an entry for the corresponding Google form submission link in the right adjacent cell.
 This link appear on the map so students can submit their post-secondary destination.
 ![Screenshot of 'Year Data' cells](resources/readme/year_data_sheet.png).
+4. Navigate to the [Senior Map Stats Processor](https://script.google.com/d/1e7sXhj4i-caj1n9NKWWG1OcA8QSC51SULYJdCsqF82vyFqW9ESKs58U4/edit?usp=sharing) and click "Run."
+This will synchronize the stats script with your new Google Sheet ID from the Year Data sheet.

 ### Obtaining and readying senior portraits of students